Matrix encoding method in variational quantum singular value decomposition: Conclusions

-We present a new version of the quantum part of the variational SVD algorithm based on the matrix encoding approach, when the entries of the matrix $M$ are encoded into the probability amplitudes of the superposition state of a quantum system, in our case, subsystems $R$, $C$.
-The one-qubit subsystem $K$ is an auxiliary subsystem that controls set of unitary operations.
-Eventually, the resulting state $|\Psi_{out}\rangle_{KB}$ is the superposition state of this auxiliary system $K$ multiplied by the excited state $|1\rangle_B$ of the ancilla $B$.
-This state is obtained as a result of controlled measurement of the ancilla $\tilde B$ which removes the problem of small success probability that unavoidably appears otherwise because of the Hadamard transformation used in this algorithm.
 To measure the value of the objective function we use the state $|\Psi_{out}\rangle_{KB}$ and, after the Hadamard and controlled Hadamard transformations, we find the probabilities of the states $|i\rangle_{K}|j\rangle_{B} $ and then required objective function $L(\alpha,\beta)$.
-Since the result is probabilistic we have to run the algorithm many times to obtain the required accuracy for the objective function.
+Since the result is probabilistic we have to run the algorithm many times to obtain the required precision for the objective function.
 However, this multiple running is necessary part of any probabilistic algorithm.
-In a similar way we can calculate all derivatives of the objective function required for running the classical optimization algorithm.
-We also notice that different type of the matrix encoding is used in \cite{JKC} yielding certain privileges for that algorithm over the algorithm in \cite{WSW} .
+In a similar way we can calculate all derivatives of the objective function required for running the classical optimization algorithm. { The depth of the whole quantum algorithm can be estimated as $O(Q\log(N)/\varepsilon)$, it linearly depends on the number of runs $N_r$ which, in turn, is inverse proportional to the precision $\varepsilon$ required for probabilistic measurement of the objective function.
+The space of the algorithm is $O(\log N)$.} We also notice that the different type of the matrix encoding is used in \cite{JKC} yielding certain privileges for that algorithm over the algorithm in \cite{WSW} .

 Although our algorithm deals with square matrices, it can be applied to the rectangular matrices as well because the rectangular matrix can be written in a square form by adding appropriate number of zero rows or columns.
-We also have to note that SVD is also a key for constructing the inverse or pseudoinverse of the matrix \cite{KP2} because the pseudoinverse matrix for any given matrix $A$ having SVD $A=\sum_{i=1}^rs_i|y_i\rangle\langle x_i|$ can be written as $A^+ = \sum_{i=1}^r\frac{1}{s_i}|x_i\rangle\langle y_i|$.
+We also have to note that SVD is also a key for constructing the inverse or pseudoinverse of the matrix \cite{KP2} because the pseudoinverse matrix for any given matrix $A$ having SVD, $A=\sum_{i=1}^rs_i|y_i\rangle\langle x_i|$, can be written as $A^+ = \sum_{i=1}^r\frac{1}{s_i}|x_i\rangle\langle y_i|$.

 The fact that matrix-encoding approach is applicable to the variational Quantum SVD algorithm confirms the wide applicability of this approach which has already been used in algorithms for matrix manipulations including addition, multiplication, determinant calculation, inverse matrix calculation and solving systems of linear equations \cite{QZKW_arxive2022,ZQKW_arxive2023,ZBQKW_2024,FZQW_arxive2025}.